Zaphod's Guide to Safely Consuming PGGB Plus

 5th order modulators are available for all DSD rates, but we have only plotted for DSD256, DSD512 and DSD1024.
 You can refer here for DSD128.
 5th order modulators are the least aggressive and have the gentlest slope and are also the fastest in terms of processing time.
 The gentle slope means, the DAC's HF filters need to work less hard removing the HF noise, especially suitable when the DAC lacks good filtering of ultrasonics and the downstream components such as amps are very sensitive to ultrasonic noise.
 The tradeoff is they are not as good as removing quantization noise from the audible range when compared to 7th or 9th order modulators.

-The quantization noise in most of the audible range remains below -250dB for the the 5th order DSD256 modulator.
+The quantization noise in most of the audible range remains below -250dB for the 5th order DSD256 modulator.
 The 5th order DSD512 modulator reduces the quantization noise in the audible band by another 25dB and the quantization noise remains below -280dB in the audible range.
 The 5th order DSD1024 modulator reduces the quantization noise in the audible band by another 30dB and the quantization noise remains below -300dB in the audible range.

 7th Order Modulators